oemof/tespy/docs/modules/networks.rst

 Networks
 ========
-The network class handles preprocessing, solving and postprocessing.
+The network class handles preprocessing, solving and post-processing.
 We will walk you through all the important steps.

 Setup